NiwanthaSandaruwan-GitHub2024/Social-Media-Dashboard/README.md

 ## Available Scripts

+In the project directory,Firstly install Node modules
+### 'npm install'

+Then install Axios using npm:

+### 'npm install axios'

-In the project directory, you can run:
+Now you can run:

 ### `npm start`